 Christina Cipriano, Ph.D., Ed.M., Marc Brackett, Ph.D.

 Each topic and conversation deserves it’s own time and our Counselor's Corner will share various supportive measures for specific topics.
 Here are also some useful links for children and parents regarding anxiety and mindfulness:

 I will be providing SEL lessons via video and you can also find them on this page.
 I am available to talk with parents for collaboration regarding the transition to at-home learning, anxiety and various concerns.
-I am also able to check-in with individual students.
-Please email me at firstname.lastname@example.org so we can schedule a time.
-I am at-home with my children but I will get back to you within 24 hours.
+I'm also able to check-in with individual students.
+Please email me so we can schedule a time.

 Engage your students or children at home with meaningful projects by following Learning to Give’s Simple Safe Service guides!

 In my second week of home-schooling my own children I have found the built-in opportunity to help develop Executive Functioning (EF) Skills.
 We are naturally working on them without even knowing it!
 EF skills include creating a schedule, goal setting, time management, prioritizing, note-taking, studying etc...
 You can have your child check-off items on the daily schedule once complete.
 Without rushing around to get out the door or run to the next scheduled activity here is time in our new situation to ask your child to clean up after each meal, turn off the lights after leaving each room, help with the chores around the house, clean out and organize a closet or room.
 Ask your child to summarize what they learned or share their notes with you.
 You can also play problem solving games (heads up, guess who).

 For MS and US learners, please click here for Time Management Tips for On-line Learning

 As we continue to talk with our children surrounding COVID-19: